The-101-project/openPLC_review/log.md

 * l8. openPLC editor runs on Windows, Linux, Macos
 * l9.
 I downloaded and installed the openPLC editor for Windows
-* l10. in openPLC editor, I opened the BLINK example, which is a LADDER diagram , then pressed the Arduino-symbol button l11.
-The
+* l10. in openPLC editor, I opened the BLINK example, which is a LADDER diagram
+* l11.
+Then pressed the Arduino-symbol button: The ladder program compiled to C code and a dialogue box opened